 Robert Bernard Harwood, Jr. attended the University of the South-Sewanee and then completed a B.S. in commerce and business administration at The University of Alabama.
 He then attended The University of Alabama School of Law, receiving an L.L.B. in 1963.
 In 1967, he joined with Gordon Rosen to form the law firm of Rosen and Harwood.
 During his years in private practice, he also served as Deputy City Judge of Tuscaloosa, as a member of the Tuscaloosa County Civil Service Board, as a Special Assistant Attorney General for the State of Alabama and as a Lecturer in Law at The University of Alabama School of Law, teaching courses in trial advocacy.
 He was elected President of the Tuscaloosa County Bar Association, President of the Farrah Law Society/Order of the Coif of The University of Alabama School of Law, President of the Tuscaloosa Inn of Court and Chairman of the Litigation Section of the Alabama State Bar.

 Judge Harwood is a Fellow of the American Bar Foundation, a Fellow of the Alabama Bar Foundation, Fellow of the American College of Trial Lawyers, a Fellow of the Litigation Counsel of America, and is a “Diplomat” of the American Board of Trial Advocates.
 He continues as a member of the American, Alabama and Tuscaloosa County Bar Associations.
 In addition to his active trial practice, he serves as a mediator and an AAA approved arbitrator and is a member of the National Academy of Distinguished Neutrals.
-He is included in the 2010-2018 editions of Alabama Super Lawyers and Best Lawyers in America.
-Active in many civic, community, religions and local organizations, Judge Harwood is a member of the Executive Board of the Black Warrior Council of the Boy Scouts of America and has served as Council President and President of the Council’s Heritage Society.
+He is included in the 2010-2019 editions of Alabama Super Lawyers and Best Lawyers in America.
+Active in many civic, community, religious and local organizations, Judge Harwood is a member of the Executive Board of the Black Warrior Council of the Boy Scouts of America and has served as Council President and President of the Council’s Heritage Society.
 In 1993, he was awarded the Council's Silver Beaver Award.
 He served as President of the Exchange Club of Greater Tuscaloosa and currently is a member of the Exchange Club of Tuscaloosa.
 He is a member of the Leadership Association of The United Way of Tuscaloosa County, and Gideons International.
 In 2001, he was selected as Alabama Elected Public Official of the Year by the Alabama Chapter of the National Association of Social Workers.

 Executive Board of the Black Warrior Council of the Boy Scouts of America, Member